Swain House Primary School

 - The school (or you) can apply to the Local Authority for a statutory assessment of your child’s needs.
 This is a legal assessment in which your views and those of professionals who have worked with your child will be considered.

-- An EHC plan will have long and short term goals for your child.
-It will set out the number of hours of support that will be provided by the Local Authority, how this support should be used and what strategies will be used to help your child to meet their goals.
+- An EHC plan will have long and short-term goals for your child.
+It will set out the specific targets, how support should be used and what strategies will be used to help your child to meet their goals.

 How is additional provision recorded?